History of Arnold Schwarzenegger in Timeline

 In August 1977, Arnold Schwarzenegger met television journalist Maria Shriver, niece of President John F. Kennedy, at the Robert F. Kennedy Tennis Tournament.

-In 1977, Arnold Schwarzenegger acknowledged using performance-enhancing anabolic steroids while they were legal, stating they helped him maintain muscle size during strict dieting for contests.
+In 1977, Arnold Schwarzenegger acknowledged using performance-enhancing anabolic steroids while they were legal, stating that they helped maintain muscle size during strict dieting for contests.

-In 1977, Arnold Schwarzenegger published his autobiography, "Arnold: The Education of a Bodybuilder", and appeared in the bodybuilding documentary "Pumping Iron", which helped launch his film career.
+In 1977, Arnold Schwarzenegger published his autobiographical book "Arnold: The Education of a Bodybuilder" and appeared in the bodybuilding documentary "Pumping Iron", which helped launch his film career.

-In 1977, Arnold Schwarzenegger's autobiography and weight-training guide, "Arnold: The Education of a Bodybuilder", was released and became very successful.
+In 1977, Arnold Schwarzenegger's autobiography and weight-training guide, "Arnold: The Education of a Bodybuilder", was a major success.
 Also in 1977, he posed for the gay magazine "After Dark".

 1979: Appearance in The Villain

-In 1979, Arnold Schwarzenegger appeared with Kirk Douglas and Ann-Margret in the comedy film "The Villain".
+In 1979, Arnold Schwarzenegger appeared with Kirk Douglas and Ann-Margret in the comedy "The Villain".

-In 1979, Arnold Schwarzenegger enrolled in the University of Wisconsin–Superior as a distance education student, completing coursework by correspondence and traveling to Superior for meetings and exams.
+In 1979, Arnold Schwarzenegger enrolled at the University of Wisconsin–Superior as a distance-education student, completing coursework by correspondence and traveling to Superior for meetings and exams.

-In May 1980, Arnold Schwarzenegger formally graduated from the University of Wisconsin–Superior and earned his bachelor's degree in business administration and marketing.
+In May 1980, Arnold Schwarzenegger formally graduated with a bachelor's degree in business administration and marketing from the University of Wisconsin–Superior in a ceremony at Wessman arena.

 1980: Starring in Jayne Mansfield Biopic

-In 1980, Arnold Schwarzenegger starred in a biographical film about the 1950s actress Jayne Mansfield, playing Mansfield's husband, Mickey Hargitay.
+In 1980, Arnold Schwarzenegger starred in a biographical film of Jayne Mansfield as Mansfield's husband, Mickey Hargitay.

 1982: Breakthrough Role in Conan the Barbarian

-In 1982, Arnold Schwarzenegger had his breakthrough role in the sword and sorcery epic "Conan the Barbarian", which became a box-office hit.
+In 1982, Arnold Schwarzenegger's breakthrough film was the sword and sorcery epic "Conan the Barbarian", which became a box-office hit.

-On September 17, 1983, Arnold Schwarzenegger became a naturalized U.S. citizen while retaining his Austrian citizenship.
+On September 17, 1983, Arnold Schwarzenegger became a naturalized U.S. citizen.
+He requested and was granted the right to retain his Austrian citizenship, as Austria typically does not allow dual citizenship.

 1983: Became a Citizen